 Drawing on Rutherford's speech, along with her exposure to Witness theology through her family and her own reading of the Bible, Lillian Gobitas and her ten-year-old brother, William, refused to salute the flag at their public school in Minersville, Pennsylvania because they believed their religion forbade such a demonstration.
-Their refusal led to their quick expulsions by the Minersville school board.
+Their refusal led to their quick expulsions by the Minersville school board.2

 They were not the first Witnesses to refuse to salute the flag and be effectively excused from public education.
 Irving Dillard writes, "The first flag-salute regulation appeared in Kansas in 1907, and three decades later it had been taken up in only 18 states.
 One hundred and twenty children were known to have refused for religious reasons to comply."
+The

-The Gobitas children were different from those objectors that had come before them, however, because they fought their expulsions all the way to the High Court.
+Gobitas children were different from those objectors that had come before them, however, because they fought their expulsions all the way to the High Court.

 At a very young age, Lillian Gobitas was drawn to the Jehovah's Witness teachings.
-She later recollected: "Oh, that just really, really appealed to me even though I was eight years old...I really did go along with that in my heart, in my own heart."
+4 She later recollected: "Oh, that just really, really appealed to me even though I was eight years old...I really did go along with that in my heart, in my own heart."
 One of the Witnesses' strongly held beliefs was that saluting the flag would lead to eternal damnation.
 In refusing, Lillian would be going against the grain of all of her classmates as they saluted the flag each morning.
 One can only imagine the immense peer pressure on a twelve-year-old child to conform.
 In fact, at first the Gobitas children did feel pressured into saluting:

-LILLIAN GOBITAS AND FREEDOM OF RELIGION

-minereville, Pa. nav.
-5, 1995 Our School Directors Dearsing I do not salute the flag be Cause I have promised to do unto the third and fourth generation of them that have me I am a true the will of God.
-The means at must not worship anything follower of Christ.
-I do not aluto the harmony with Gode law. flagebecause & lo not love mycounty thestwentgeth chapter of batt love my crounty and & love bod more and mustoley His comm-Ausibic stated, "Thou shall make unto thee any graven and mente. image nor low boun to them not serve them ford the Lord the lid am a tealore dork marting the m iquity of the father upon the cliffen your Rupil, Billy Holitac

-These arenyy reasons for not saluting the flag. i the ind clearly carps in Crodus 20: 3, 5, that you should have no gods besides? should serve & 2.
-The constitution of United States is based lipon re friedoms according to the tic tates of my consistice, based on the bible, I must give succacioequence to Jehovak Lod.
-Jehovah is my gooland the lesis my creed.
-I try my beat to ober the Greator.
-Lillian Gobitas nov.
+Minerwille, Pa.

+Max.
 5, 1935

+Out School directors

+Dear Site

+I do not salute the flag be

+Cause I have promised to do

+the will of God.
+That means

+that I must mot worthis anything

+out of harmony with Gods law.

+In the twentyth chapter of

+Exolusibile stated, Thou shalt

+not make unto the any graven

+image nor bow four to them nor

+serve them for I the Lord thrilled

+iquity of the father upon the clillen

+Minerwille, Pa.

+Not School directors

+unto the third and fourth generation

+of them that hate me.
+I am a tree

+follower of Christ.
+I do not love my crountry and I love that

+more and must obey His command ments.

+Your Papil, Billy Hobitae

+These aremy reasons for not caluting the flag.

+"The ford clearly earpe in

+Chodus 20: 3, 5, that you should

+have no gods besides Him and

+that we should serve Kim.

+2 the constitution of United states is based lipson religious fredom: according to the lictates of my consence, based on the bible, I must give juli airegience to Jehovahisod.

+3. Jehovah is my god and the

+bible is my creed.
+I try my best

+to obey the Greator.

+Lillian Gobitas

+Nov.
+5, 1935

 We really felt strongly that the flag was an emblem and that performing a ritual before an emblem would be a direct violation of the Second Commandment.
 But that doesn't mean that I went to school and stopped saluting.
 Oh, no!
 I was a real chicken.
+I would stop saluting and then when the teacher would look my way, oh, up went my hand and my lips moved, you know...6

-I would stop saluting and then when This handwritten note (above) by William Gobitas expressed the ten-year-old Jehovah's Witness's convictions to the school board.
+This handwritten note (above) by William Gobitas expressed the ten-year-old Jehovah's Witness's convictions to the school board.
 The reasons Lillian Gobitas, his twelve-year-old sister, refused to salute the flag are in the handwritten note at left.